tastytrade Trading Journal: Auto-Import and Analyze Your Options Trades

 Key Takeaways

-• The journal breaks down performance by asset type, monthly P&L, trade duration, and time of day across your full tastytrade history
+- The Analytics tab breaks down performance by asset type, monthly P&L, trade duration, and time of day across your complete tastytrade history

 Recommended Tool